alifeee/blogtest/factorio-proximity-chat/factorio-proximity-chat.md

 Now it wasn't crashing, I could test the whole reason for making this: the voice chat!
 I found a friend, called "a game dev who hates their corporate job" [sic], and we hopped in a game together, installed the mod and plugin, and started monologuing (the sound-test type, not the vanity type).

-With a lot of running around and a lot of mental gymnastics, we figured out that it 'sort of' worked.
+After a lot of running around and a lot of mental gymnastics, we figured out that it 'sort of' worked.
 This is a synonym for 'didn't work but spicily'.
 We found that our 'ears' were stuck at the map origin, `(0, 0)`, and our 'mouths' were attached to our players.
-This meant that if one of us stood in the centre of the map, and the other walked around, their volume decreased, and they came out of the left/right headphones as expected.
+This meant that if one of us stood in the centre of the map, and the other walked around, proximity chat worked as expected (their volume decreased, and they came out of the left/right headphones), but if we both walked around, we could still hear each other as if we were stood still at `(0, 0)`.

 To be honest, I still can't explain how this happens, but I already had a suspicion why: because I hadn't actually thought about Mumble's coordinate system.
 I just plugged Factorio's `x` and `y` coordinates into Mumble's.
-After reading [Mumble's coordinate system details][mumble website#coordinates], I came up with a transform from Factorio to Mumble coordinates and [rewrote the code][code commits#coordinate-system].
+After reading [Mumble's documentation][mumble website#coordinates], I came up with a transform from Factorio to Mumble coordinates and [rewrote the code][code commits#coordinate-system].

 ```c
 // Factorio coordinates are: